-14. The applicant presented microbiological data for the analyses of three separate batches of its seeds and compared these to relevant data for authorised chia seeds.
+The applicant presented microbiological data for the analyses of three separate batches of its seeds and compared these to relevant data for authorised chia seeds.
 Data relating to yeasts and moulds, E.coli, Salmonella, coagulase positive Staphylococci, Bacillus cereus, Coliforms and Enterobacteriaceae were presented.
 No concerns were identified and the results are comparable to those obtained by the Chia Company.

-Discussion The Committee was in agreement that the applicant's chia seeds are comparable to the Chia Company's seeds relating to the levels of undesirable substances and no concerns were raised.
+Discussion The Committee was in agreement that the applicant's chia seeds are comparable to the Chia Company's seeds relating to the levels of undesirable substances in terms of chemical contaminants and microorganisms and no concerns were raised.